Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 `d) pre-rebase`

 ---
-20. What does running "husky init" do? (мультивыбор)
+20. What does running "husky init" do?

 `a) Creates a .husky/ directory and a "pre-commit" script`
 b) Installs Husky globally and adds a "post-install" script to package.json